-Located in the heart of Chicago’s River North neighborhood, our campus provides the ideal environment for learning.
+Located in Chicago’s River North neighborhood, our campus provides the ideal environment for learning.

 Classrooms feature high ceilings, abundant natural light, and the latest learning technology.
-An expanded library and computer lab support your studies.
-Lounge areas, enhanced event space, team rooms, and plenty of space to gather and chat are designed to encourage connections and collaborations.
+An expanded library supports your studies.
+Lounge areas, team rooms, and plenty of space to gather are designed to encourage connections and collaborations.
+Watch our campus video tour

 Erikson’s campus is nonresidential; we do not provide housing for students.
 More information on housing